Solenad/portfolio-web/README.md

 # 💻Web Portfolio
-Welcome to my personal portfolio!
-This website was reacted with Vite ReactTS.
-It was then deployed on Vercel's platform.
-This project is a way for me to practice with TypeScript and component-based paradigm.
+Welcome to my portfolio!
+This website was built with Vite ReactTS and then deployed on Vercel's platform.
+This project allows me to practice TypeScript and the component-based paradigm.

 ### 🔗 Vercel Link
 [Roe Dizon Vercel App](https://roedizon.vercel.app)